hulsbo/personal-blog/index.markdown

 My name is Oskar Huledal and I have a goal this spring of running Göteborgsvarvet 2024.
 I am new to running races but I love to train and improve.

-This new race goal has made me ambitious in creating a training plan up until the race the 18:th of May.
+This new race goal has made me ambitious in creating a [running plan](/running-plan.markdown) up until the race the 18:th of May.
+I update this plan with daily logs about how my training progresses so make sure to come back again for more content.

-Goal is to train as much as possible without compromising my health long term, i.e. getting injured.

-Being this ambitious, I thought a good thing to do is to make myself accountable towards people who take an interest, by sharing my running plan and its execution via this blog.

-I recommend heading over to the [Running Plan](/running-plan.markdown).
-Apart from the plan itself you can there also find all blog posts written so far.
-I aim to write about learnings and reflections about running in general as I'm progressing with the training and studying the theory.

 Thanks for checking in.